logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 4.4 User profile

 The user profile consists of the user data that will be stored in the Logto user database.
-Any new profile data provided by the user during the interaction will be saved to the database once the interaction is submitted.
-Developers can use Logto sign-in experience settings to define the required profile data and MFA settings for the user during the interaction.
+Any new profile data provided by the user in a interaction will be saved to the database once the interaction is submitted.
+Developers can use Logto sign-in experience settings to define the required profile data and MFA settings that need to be collected from the user during the interaction.

 #### 4.4.1 User identifier

-The profile data can be used as unique identifiers for the user within the sign-in experience.
+The profile data that can be used as unique identifiers for the user within the sign-in experience.

-- **Username**: A unique username used to identify the user in the interaction.
+- **Username**: A unique username to identify the user in Logto.
-- **Email**: Requires a verified `verification code` record for the email address in the interaction to claim the ownership of the email address.
+- **Email**: Requires a verified `verification code` verification record for the email address in the interaction to claim the ownership of the email address.
-- **Phone**: Requires a verified `verification code` record for the phone number in the interaction to claim the ownership of the phone number.
+- **Phone**: Requires a verified `verification code` verification record for the phone number in the interaction to claim the ownership of the phone number.
-- **Social Identity**: Requires a authenticated `social authentication` record to verify the social identity in the interaction.
+- **Social Identity**: Requires a authenticated `social authentication` verification record to verify the social identity in the interaction.
-- **SSO Identity**: Requires a authenticated `SSO authentication` record to verify the SSO identity in the interaction.
+- **SSO Identity**: Requires a authenticated `SSO authentication` verification record to verify the SSO identity in the interaction.

 #### 4.4.3 Password

 The user's password, that can be used as a primary verification method to verify the user's identity during the interaction.
-The password can be set, updated, based on the user's interaction event.
+The password can be set, updated, based on different interaction events:

-- The `password` can be set during the `register` interaction event.
+- The `password` can be set during the `Register` interaction event.
-- The `password` can be set and updated during the `forgot-password` interaction event.
+- The `password` can be set and updated during the `ForgotPassword` interaction event.
-- The `password` can be set during the `sign-in` interaction event ONLY if the user has not set a password.
+- The `password` can be set during the `SignIn` interaction event only if the user has not set a password before.

 #### 4.4.3 MFAs settings